MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Cause**: Occurs if SQL Managed Instance and SCOM Managed Instance (preview) are in different regions due to which the extension takes more time to update and eventually fails.

-**Resolution**: To resolve, have SQL Managed Instance and SCOM Managed Instance (preview) in same region.
+**Resolution**: Have SQL Managed Instance and SCOM Managed Instance (preview) in same region.

 ### Issue: After patching, user data in the database is altered or not retained properly

 **Cause**: Occurs if update was not done properly.

-**Resolution**: To resolve, restart the update.
+**Resolution**: Restart the update.

 ### Issue: Patching request fails

 **Cause**: Occurs due to portal or ARM issue.

-**Resolution**: To resolve, wait for some time and retry.
-If the issue exists even after fixing the portal/ ARM issue, contact Microsoft support.
+**Resolution**: Wait for some time and retry.
+If the issue exists even after fixing the portal/ARM issue, contact Microsoft support.

 ### Issue: Patching or scaling operation is already in progress, try again after some time.

 **Cause**: Occurs if a patching or scaling operation is already in progress.

-**Resolution**: To resolve, wait for the existing operation to complete and try after some time.
+**Resolution**: Wait for the existing operation to complete and try after some time.

 ### Issue: Stale Management Servers visible on console

 **Cause**: Occurs if a patching or scaling operation has left an inconsistent state after completion.

-**Resolution**: To resolve, go to SCOM console and remove the stale management servers.
+**Resolution**: Go to SCOM console and remove the stale management servers.